munanning/MADAv2/README.md

 4. Evaluation
 * Set the config file for test (configs/test_from_city_to_gta.yml):
-* Run:
+* Run test.py to see the results:
 ~~~~
 python3 test.py
 ~~~~
-to see the results.

 5. Training-whole process
 * Setting the config files.